Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Introduction

 In this work, we establish a mathematical framework characterizing query norm-entropy control in softmax attention.
 Based on these insights, we propose \textbf{Norm-aware Linear Attention}, a novel mechanism that explicitly couples $||\phi(\mathbf{q}_t)||$ with spikiness to address the limitation of the query norm unawareness in linear attention.
 Our theoretical analysis reveals the dynamic control of entropy reduction (spikiness) from $||\phi(\mathbf{q}_t)||$.
 Specifically, for each direction of $\mathbf{q}_t$, the entropy decreases with a great $||\mathbf{q}_t||$ monotonically.
-Empirical validation through randomized sampling of attention computations (Fig. \ref{fig:normvsentropy} and Fig. \ref{fig:mainfig} (b)) demonstrates that the $||\mathbf{q}_t||$ is practically great enough in most cases.
+Empirical validation through randomized sampling of attention computations (Fig.~\ref{fig:normvsentropy} and Fig.~\ref{fig:mainfig} (b)) demonstrates that the $||\mathbf{q}_t||$ is practically great enough in most cases.
 To jointly preserve spikiness and norm awareness, we employ a power function for each $\mathbf{q}_t$ with an adaptive query norm aware power.

-To address norm degradation in conventional linear attention while preserving non-negativity constraints, we proposed a \textit{cosine inhibit} algorithm to only map the direction component.
-Utilizing Ptolemy's theorem as a geometric foundation, our method employs cosine similarity for dimensional rescaling, selectively suppressing dimensions with distant direction and keeping closed dimensions.
+To address norm degradation in conventional linear attention while preserving non-negativity constraints, we proposed a \textit{cosine direction similarity} algorithm to only map the direction component.
+Utilizing Ptolemy's theorem as a geometric foundation, our method employs cosine similarity for dimensional rescaling, selectively suppressing dimensions with distant directions and keeping closed dimensions.
 These synergistic innovations faithfully capture essential properties of softmax operators while maintaining computational efficiency.

-Extensive experiments across core vision tasks (image classification, object detection and segmentation) demonstrate consistent performance improvement up to 4.2\%.
-Furthermore, we additionally train a 340M-language model from scratch and test on common-sense reasoning tasks, showing both higher accuracy and lower perplexity.
+We establish NaLaFormer's state-of-the-art performance and broad applicability through a rigorous multi-modal evaluation spanning foundational vision benchmarks, including image classification, object detection, semantic segmentation, and highly challenging long-sequence scenarios.
+Our model sets new performance standards for linear attention, achieving up to a \textbf{7.5\%} accuracy gain over comparable models on ImageNet-1K and a \textbf{4.7\%} mIoU improvement on ADE20K.
+The architecture's advantages are particularly evident in token-intensive tasks: in super-resolution, which generates extremely long token sequences (over 70K tokens) from high-resolution images, NaLaFormer achieves a \textbf{92.3\%} reduction in peak memory while cutting latency by \textbf{36.4\%}.
+This long-sequence capability is further validated on the Long Range Arena (LRA) benchmark with \textbf{61.2\%} average accuracy.
+Finally, to verify its versatility, we train a 340M-parameter language model from scratch, which surpasses strong autoregressive baselines like Mamba, establishing NaLaFormer as a powerful and efficient foundation for diverse modalities.